getodk/docs/docs/entities-intro.rst

 What are Entities?
 -------------------

-In the ODK context, an "Entity" can be thought of a "thing".
+In the ODK context, an "Entity" can be thought of as a "thing".
 If your project involves things that need to be shared between forms and may change over time, you can represent them as Entities.
-You can use Entities to represent concrete things like trees, people or cities.
-You can also represent more conceptual Entities like tree visits, malaria cases or city ratings.
+You can use Entities to represent concrete things like trees, people, or cities.
+You can also represent more conceptual Entities like tree visits, malaria cases, or city ratings.

 Entities are organized in Entity Lists that group together Entities of the same type.
 You can think of Entity Lists as spreadsheets or databases that are shared across forms.
 Forms can create, access and update Entities.
 You can also think of Entities as the nouns (trees) and the forms as the verbs (Register a tree).